bdnorris/DES-340/projects/project05.md

 So don’t be afraid to think big, the rest of the assignment will only focus on the most important parts.

 *   Don’t be afraid to make your site **interactive or have useful tools**.
 Even if you don't know how to code the interactivity, you can still concept it and show the idea in your designs.
 *   Make your site **useful and informative**.
 It should have text and image content.
-You will show a small portion, but the implication is there could be a lot more deeper in the site.
+You will show a small portion, but the implication is there could be a lot deeper in the site.
 *   Pick something you’re passionate about, choose a subject that will keep you engaged.
 *   But **don’t make it about yourself**.
 No portfolio sites.
 *   It doesn’t have to be a million-dollar idea.
 Keep in mind the main objective of this project is the workflow itself.